• Menu

 Tyler

-Want to add another country to your list?
-Yes, although located in the heart of Rome, the Vatican is an independent city-state.
-It is also the seat of the Roman Catholic Church and the residence of the Pope… In short, a must-see for any visitor exploring Rome!
+Want to tick another country off your list?
+Yes, indeed!
+Despite being nestled within the heart of Rome, Vatican City is an independent city-state.
+It is the spiritual seat of the Roman Catholic Church and home to the Pope—making it an essential stop for any visitor to Rome!

 St. Peter’s Basilica

-Nestled within the walls of Vatican City, St. Peter’s Basilica ( San Pietro in Vaticano in Italian), listed as a UNESCO World Heritage Site, is the spiritual centre of Catholicism as well as one of the the most visited monuments in the world.
+Located in Vatican City, St. Peter’s Basilica (San Pietro in Vaticano in Italian), a UNESCO World Heritage site, is the most important church in Catholicism and one of the most visited monuments in the world.

-While a first version of Saint Peter’s Basilica was built in the 4th century at the request of Emperor Constantine, the basilica as we know it today is a second version built between the 16th and 17th centuries.
+While the first version of the basilica was built in the 4th century under Emperor Constantine, the current St. Peter’s was constructed between the 16th and 17th centuries.

-Some of the greatest artists of their time took part in the project: Bramante, Raphael, Baldassarre Peruzzi, Michelangelo, Giacomo della Porta, Carlo Maderno and Bernini.
-The result is breathtaking: Saint Peter’s Basilica is a Baroque and Renaissance jewel.
+Some of the greatest artists of the time worked on it: Bramante, Raphael, Michelangelo, Carlo Maderno, and Bernini.
+The result?
+A breathtaking masterpiece blending Baroque and Renaissance styles.

 💡 Practical information 💡